google/clusterfuzz/docs/production-setup/clusterfuzz.md

 This can take a few minutes to finish, so please be patient.

-Check out the configuration yaml files in `/path/to/myconfig` directory and change the defaults to suit your usecases.
-Some common configuration items include:
+Check out the configuration yaml files in `/path/to/myconfig` directory and change the defaults to suit your use cases.
+Some common configuration items
+include:
 * Change the default project name using `env.PROJECT_NAME` attribute in `project.yaml`.
 * Add access for all users of a domain using `whitelisted_domains` attribute in `gae/auth.yaml`.
 * Use a custom domain for hosting (instead of `appspot.com`) using `domains` attribute in